AdityaHebballe/deej-multi-serial/README.md

 # Modifications
  - The serial port is split into two virtual serial ports to add support for mapping inputs to external scripts.
+Currently only for linux

 # Features
  - Automatic serial port selection splitting